Help us Challenge Abuse of the Antiquities Act

 Here are the ways you can help us succeed in this monumental effort:

-- Sign the petition below.
+- Sign the petition below to encourage Utah’s Governor Spencer Cox to uphold his commitment to challenge these monument expansions in court.
 If you will be directly impacted by monument designations, it is crucial that you let us know.
 We will send regular updates on our effort and additional ways you can help us.

 - Donate to support the effort.
 We know those who support monuments have the ability to direct billions to the effort.
 We know we can make a significant impact for a lot less.
-Please consider making a small recurring donation to help us get this effort across the finish line.
+Please consider making a small recurring donation to help us continue to promote this effort.

 - Share this message with others and help us recruit others to the cause.
 Because we have limited time, the faster this movement grows, the more effective we will be.
-We will do everything we can to spread this message through paid advertising and other means.
-But if you help us spread the message for free, we can use the resources we would allocate towards advertising to cover other more critical costs.
+We will do everything we can to spread this message, but if you help us spread the message it will reach exponentially more people.